 Children and young people and/or their relevant persons can appeal to the Sheriff against decisions made by Children's Hearings and Pre-Hearing Panels.
-In 2017/18, 668 children and young people had appeals concluded.
-The 9.7% decrease from 2016/17 was the third consecutive drop.
+In 2018/19, 651 children and young people had 824 appeals concluded, a 9.8% decrease.
+A child or young person may have multiple appeals within the year.

-Table 6.1 Number of children and young people with appeals to the Sheriff
+Table 6.1 Number of appeals to the Sheriff

-Appeal outcomes 2014/15 2015/16 2016/17 2017/18 Number of children and young people 860 777 740 668 % with Hearings' decisions upheld (appeal refused) 65% 64% 61% 61%
+Appeal outcomes 2015/16 2016/17 2017/18 2018/19 Number of children and young people 777 740 668 651 Number of appeals concluded n/a n/a 914 824 % with Hearings' decisions upheld (appeal refused) n/a n/a 56% 57%

-^{} Please see the note on error margins within appeals on page 28.
+\ Please see the note on error margins within appeals on page 28.

-At appeal, 61.1% of children and young people had Children's Hearings decisions upheld (the appeal was refused) by the Sheriff on at least one appeal in the year.
-For these 668 children and young people, there were 914 appeals in total.
+At appeal, 57.3% of children and young people had Children's Hearings decisions upheld (the appeal was refused) by the Sheriff on at least one appeal in the year.
 Where a decision wasn't upheld, the most common outcome was for the Sheriff to require the reporter to arrange a Hearing (for any purpose for which a Hearing can be arranged).

 The types of appeals against Children's Hearings decisions are displayed in Figure 6.1.
-The most common type of appeal is in respect of Compulsory Supervision Orders, either in terms of the review of the order or the ground outcomes leading to the order being made.
+The most common type of appeal is in respect of Compulsory Supervision Orders, either in terms of the review of the order or the decision to make the first order.
 This is expected in the context of Compulsory Supervision Orders being the most common outcome of Children's Hearings.

-Figure 6.1 Number of appeals against Children's Hearings decisions in 2017/18
+Figure 6.1 Number of appeals against Children's Hearings decisions in 2018/19\